Why Do Chihuahuas Cry So Much? (12 Reasons + Solutions)

 chihuahua with watery eyes looking to the side

-This can cause dark-colored tear staining on their face.
+This can result in dark-colored tear staining on their face.
+But don’t worry, it’s not a permanent makeup choice.

-If you think your Chihuahua’s eyes are watering because of a tear duct problem, your vet will be able to diagnose this issue and prescribe treatment.
+If you suspect a blocked tear duct is the troublemaker, your vet will be able to diagnose this issue and prescribe treatment.

 4. Glaucoma